Showing posts with label stroll. Show all posts

 Confederate Circle and Tombstones

 The Confederate Circle in Athens City Cemetery contains graves of over 50 soldiers killed in or around Athens during the WBTS, 8 unknown.
 Around 1898, ladies of the local UDC were working in the cemetery when bones, believed to be soldiers, were found.
 The ladies felt these soldiers deserved a proper burial.
-In 1901, the local UDC chapter placed markers with the soldiers' initials on each grave.
+In 1901, the local UDC chapter placed markers with the soldiers' initials on each of their graves.
 In 1994, the Chapter researched and ordered new markers with full names and Military Service.
 The markers were replaced with the joint effort of the SCV Camp 768 and UDC Chapter 198

 Kristi Valls